 - Savings on annuity costs.
 A direct hire contract means that, from day one, the employee is on your organization’s payroll, which allows you to avoid the annuity costs associated with contract-to-hire candidates.

 Why Entering Into the Right Direct Staffing Agreement is Key

 Now that you know some of the benefits of entering into a direct hire staffing agreement, you may be eager to get started.
 However, it’s important to note that accepting just any direct placement staffing agreement won’t guarantee success.
 It’s committing to the right one that is key for achieving your workforce goals.

-There are plenty of professional staffing agencies out there, but it’s important that you take the time to do your research and find the one that is the best match for your organization.
+There are plenty of headhunters and professional staffing agencies out there, but it’s important that you take the time to do your research and find the one that is the best match for your organization.
 After all, entering into a permanent placement staffing agreement is a major commitment and investment.
 So, you should know what to expect and be sure you feel confident and comfortable with your decision.
 It’s also important to ensure your direct hire contract covers all the bases it should so there are no surprises.
 We’ve compiled a list of some key components you should be looking for in your direct hire service agreement.

 What Your Direct Hire Staffing Agreement Should Cover

 Type of Professional Staffing Services

 While it may seem obvious, be sure that your direct hire staffing agreement clearly states that it is for direct placement services.
 Recruitment agencies can offer various kinds of professional staffing services, which could all have different payment structures, timelines, and end results.
 Therefore, you want to make sure there is no confusion about what kind of staffing services you want the recruiter to provide.